tewhatuora/api-standards/docs/api-security/04-SecurityControls.md

 - Token Signing **MUST** use [EdDSA or ECDSA](https://datatracker.ietf.org/doc/html/rfc8422#section-2.1) when protecting sensitive information
 - Token Encryption **MUST** use [RSA-OAEP](https://datatracker.ietf.org/doc/html/rfc8017#section-7.1)
 - Supported hashing algorithms **MUST** be applied as per the [NZISM](https://nzism.gcsb.govt.nz/ism-document/#Chapter-15745)
 - All communications to or from an API **MUST** utilise [Transport Layer Security (TLS) 1.3](https://datatracker.ietf.org/doc/html/rfc8446) or higher.
-Other versions of TLS and SSL should be disabled.
+Other versions of TLS and SSL **SHOULD** be disabled.
 This provides a recognised level of confidentiality that covers all communications between all components.
 [Also see NZISM](https://nzism.gcsb.govt.nz/ism-document/#Section-15940)
 - API consumer applications **MUST** [validate TLS certificate chains](https://datatracker.ietf.org/doc/html/rfc5280) when making requests to protected resources, including checking the Certificate Revocation List (CRL).

 ## Confidentiality and Integrity